 Use the Chinese language

-Chinese people are language sensitive so having a successful app in English only is nearly impossible.
-Not only for app, it is the same for your website.
-It is better to use a Chinese website to attract more consumers’ attention and gain exposure online in China.
-In fact, they are more accustomed with Chinese language because even English courses are compulsory at school, a lot of Chinese don’t practice it or have the need to use it in their country.
+Chinese people are language sensitive so having a successful app only in English is nearly impossible.
+It is better to use a Chinese written app to attract more consumers’ attention and gain exposure online in China.
+In fact, they are more comfortable with Chinese language because even English courses are compulsory at school, a lot of Chinese don’t practice it or have the need to use it in their country.

 You should consider not only translation of marketing material such as the App name & description, but also translation of the App interface itself and audio if needed.